plain5/EKS-Terragrunt/README.md

 for the release name enter *application* (without asterisks)
 ```

-Now you can check results using `helm list` command!
+Now you can check results using `helm list -A` command!

 # 5️⃣3️⃣ Create a record for your ALB endpoint 5️⃣3️⃣
 * Perform the following :